How to implement my horn and my speaker

 For example from 300hz to 5kHz (if you let the sweep goes up it will be easier to see) if you want to cross around 700hz, not need to have a huge volume as there is no crossover, and we don’t want to break something as there is no crossover on the compression driver.

-Look the impulse response on REW, you will see two impulse peaks, one at 0ms and another one around 10ms plus something, just remove the 10ms in DSP if the second peak is for example 10.25 ms that means that the delay must be 0.25ms (because 10.25 - 10 = 0.25)
+Look the impulse response on REW, you will see two impulse peaks, one at 0ms and another one around 10ms plus or minus something, just remove the 10ms, for example :

-Put the right delay in the DSP and don’t forget to put back the crossover on each element.
+Put the right delay on the right component (the one that is the closer to the front baffle) in the DSP and don’t forget to put back the crossover on each elements.

 4. Align level

-With only one speaker, put your mic at 1m50 of the speaker at the average height between horn and woofer (so he won’t move from step 3), in your DSP align dB level between the two components thanks to measurements iterations.
+With only one speaker, put your mic at 1m50 of the speaker at the average height between horn and woofer (so he won’t move from step 3), we will align dB level between the two components thanks to measurements iterations.

 Do it after putting acoustic treatment, because it will lower energy in high frequencies, we generally can add 0.2dB more after adding a good acoustic treatment by absorption (see 7.
 Acoustic treatment).